databrary/policies/sops.md

 What to do when reusing already shared data in Databrary.
 * an electronically signed copy of the Databrary Contributor Agreement.

+> This is potentially a lot of manual data to review each data set.
+> If contributors are incrementally uploading a dataset as it is acquired, at what point does this have to happen?

 #### Study-level Application Review

 Once study-level applications have been completed and submitted, applicants, and their research ethics entity official(s), will receive an automated email confirmation that an application has been received and is under review.
 Databrary staff will review applications to determine that th proposed data to be deposited does not violate Databrary standards.

 The application review and approval process will be carried out by project staff under the supervision of the Project Director (Adolph) and Associate Director (Gilmore).
 The approval and review process will be audited periodically (twice annually) by the Databrary Ethics Committee.